 Like your number?
 You can keep it when you switch to Google Fi.
 Mobile, landline, and Google Voice numbers are welcome.
 You’ll start the process when you sign up for Google Fi.
 Read on for details.How long it takes to transfer a number

-You’ll start the transfer once you have your phone.
-Here's how long transfers usually take to complete:
+You’ll start the transfer once you open the Fi app to activate your phone.

-Note: Transfers from Google Voice or Republic Wireless can take up to 24 hours.
+Note: Transfers from Republic Wireless can take up to 24 hours.

 Check to see if you can transfer your number to Google Fi in the section below.